Archives

 Codeine is a member of the Opiate class of drugs, sharing many of the properties and problems experienced with other licit and illicit opiates such as morphine, pethidine, oxycodone (endone), heroin and methadone.

 Whilst in the past, most members of the community have used these products safely and responsibly without incident when required, there has been rapidly growing abuse, in a widening minority of the community, leading to significant harm and alarming numbers of deaths.
 This is also having financial and other flow on effects on our already overstretched health system.
 Opiates are highly addictive, and tolerance builds rapidly.
-This has often occurred inadvertently, where an individual begins taking small amounts of the medication for the management of pain, but over time requires increasingly higher doses to maintain the same effect, thereby becoming drug dependent and requiring drug additction recovery, as highly unpleasant withdrawal effects begin to be experienced if the medication is not taken.
+This has often occurred inadvertently, where an individual begins taking small amounts of the medication for the management of pain, but over time requires increasingly higher doses to maintain the same effect, thereby becoming drug dependent, as highly unpleasant withdrawal effects begin to be experienced if the medication is not taken.
 Furthermore, Codeine at high dose, can suppress breathing and lead to loss of consciousness.

 Worse still, in order to have one’s “fill” of codeine, a consequence of codeine seeking in the community, has been the equally serious and dangerous complications from overdose of co- agents such as paracetamol, ibuprofen or phenylephedrine, amongst others.